-Please explore our website to learn more about our research and education programs.
-I also invite you to contact or visit us if you have additional questions, have a vision for how to join or partner with us, or just want to learn more about our department.
+We encourage you to explore how you might participate in CS@JHU.
+Our website provides a good introduction to our research and education programs.
+I invite you to contact or visit us directly if you have additional questions, have a vision of how to join or partner with us, or just want to learn more.